AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56886-configurable-product-becomes-out-of-stock-when-child-products-are-disabled.md

 <u>Expected results</u>:

-The configurable product is displayed as In Stock with "As low as 200" label.
+The configurable product is displayed as **In Stock** with "As low as 200" label.

 <u>Actual results</u>:

-The configurable product is displayed as Out Of Stock.
+The configurable product is displayed as **Out Of Stock**.

 ## Apply the patch